swcarpentry/communications/partners/README.md

 # Partners

-Material addressed to Software and Data Caprentry partners, such as documents explaining the benefits of the different levels of partership.
+Material addressed to Software and Data Carpentry partners, such as documents explaining the benefits of the different levels of partership.